dhanjyoti/React-step-by-step/prep/javascript/jsNote.md

     In other words, Inheritance allows a class(subclass) to acquire the properties and behaviour of another class(super-class).
 It helps to reuse, customize and enhance the existing code.
 So, it helps to write a code accurately and reduce the development time.

     4. Polymorphism:
     Polymorphism means having different and 'many forms'.
-A subclass can define its own unique behaviourand still share the same functionalities or behaviour of its parent/base class.
+A subclass can define its own unique behaviour and still share the same functionalities or behaviour of its parent/base class.

 ```js
     class square(){                     |   class circle(){}